-AutoRamp gradually increases the amplifier gain from -\infty to the attenuator setting every time the amplifier is turned on or is reactivated after a protect condition.
-This exclusive Crest feature avoids unnecessary stress on the loudspeakers by preventing sudden bursts of audio from arriving at the amplifier's output after its output relays initially close.

-Because of the complexity of the design and the risk of electrical shock, all repairs must be attempted only by qualified technical personnel.
+AutoRamp gradually increases the amplifier gain from $-\infty$ to the attenuator setting every time the amplifier is turned on or is reactivated after a protect condition.
+This exclusive Crest feature avoids unnecessary stress on the loudspeakers by Because of the complexity of the design and the risk of electrical shock, all repairs must be attempted only by qualified technical personnel.
 If the unit needs to be shipped back to the factory, it must be sent in its original carton.
 If improperly packed, your amplifier may be damaged.